-Geranium Essential Oil Uses for Men
+Geranium Oil Uses for Men

 As it turns out, there are some uses for this aromatic nightmare for us men.
 And, I have to say, that as I tested some of them, the aroma is actually not as bad once it is released from the bottle and diluted in a diffuser or with a carrier oil.
 Yes, I tested them – I wouldn’t dare subject my loyal manly readers to something like this without at least some mansperimentation.
-I even went to the local florist to see if I could smell the original but it seems they are out if season so will keep you posted on that one.
+I even went to the local florist to see if I could smell the original.
+But it seems they are out this season so will keep you posted on that one.

-To be honest, I actually noticed that it definitely gets sweeter once it has been on the skin for a while (I could smell it on my fingers after fiddling with the bottle whilst doing my research).
+To be honest, I actually noticed that it definitely gets sweeter once it has been on the skin for a while.
+I could smell it on my fingers after fiddling with the bottle whilst doing my research.
 So let’s have a look and see what we can get ourselves into…

-1 Stress Relief
+Geranium Oil for Stress Relief